-Nutrients and vitamins contained in fruits and vegetables may lower your risk of getting prostate cancer.
+Nutrients and vitamins contained in and may lower your risk of getting prostate cancer.
 Green vegetables contain compounds that help your body break down cancer-causing substances called carcinogens.
 A nutrient-rich diet may also help slow the spread of cancer.

 By eating fruits and vegetables throughout the day, you’ll be less likely to fill up on processed junk food.

 A nutrient called isoflavones has been linked to a reduced risk of prostate cancer, in at least .
 Isoflavones are found in:

 - tofu (made from soybeans)

 Researchers have long studied the link between green tea and prostate cancer risk, with mixed results.
 A showed that men who drink green tea, or take green tea extract supplements, have a lower risk of advanced prostate cancer than those who don’t.

 A showed that the cell and animal research confirms a link between the key ingredients of green tea and a lower risk of prostate cancer.
 It noted that further human clinical trials are needed.